-If you’re focusing on SEL, for example, a SMART goal may be to include at least one activity each week that builds community for the rest of the school year.
+If you’re focusing on SEL, for example, a SMART teaching goal may be to include at least one community-building activity each week for the rest of the school year.

 To help you keep on track, tell your colleagues about your goals.
 They may have tips, words of encouragement, or questions to help you think further about your goal.
-Also, your goal-setting may inspire them to set their own.
+Also, you may inspire them to set their own teaching goals.

 3. Get feedback from your students.

-Model a growth mindset by sharing your goal with your students.
+by sharing your goal with your students.
 Depending on your goal, consider including your students in the process.
-Gather their feedback about your focus area through class conversations, one-on-one chats, or surveys.
+Gather their feedback about your focus area through class conversations, one-on-one chats, videos, or surveys.

 For example, you can give your students a survey to find out how distance learning is going.
 Or you can meet with small groups of students to talk about ideas for building class community.
 Let them know you value their input.

-Your students aren’t the only ones who should reflect on their learning.
-Set aside time at the end of each month to reflect on your progress.
+Set aside time at the end of each month or quarter to reflect on your progress.

 Use a notebook to jot down observations or add your ideas to a running online document.
+Try recording audio notes or short video reflections if those options work better for you.
 Ask yourself how your work has impacted your students.
 What challenges have you worked through?
 What successes have you found?
-Is it time to move on to a new goal?
+Is it time to move on to a new teaching goal?